 Skip to main content

-Marble applies global rate limits to protect the stability of the API for all users.
+Marble applies rate limits to protect the stability of the API for all users.
 This page explains the limits, how they are calculated, and how to design your integration to handle them gracefully.

 Overview